 Under the "peace zone", the entire Tibetan Plateau would be demilitarised then transformed into the world's largest natural park.
 The government would concentrate on the active promotion of peace and environmental protection.
 Organisations dedicated to the furtherance of peace and to the protection of all forms of life would be welcomed.

 "It would be a place where people from all over the world could come to seek the true meaning of peace within themselves, away from the tensions and pressures of much of the rest of the world," the Dalai Lama says.
 "Tibet could indeed become a creative centre for the promotion and development of peace."

 Meanwhile, protests erupt in the streets of Lhasa in September and October and again in March 1988.
-The protests, which for the most part are led by monks, are spurred by Chinese attempts to rein in the growing influence of Tibetan monasteries and by the increasing immigration of Chinese into the country.
+The protests, which for the most part are led by monks, are spurred by Chinese attempts to rein in the growing influence of Tibetan monasteries.
+The are also in response to the increasing immigration of Chinese into Tibet.
 The protests are violently suppressed by the Chinese administrators, with at least six people dying in 1987 and at least nine more (including policemen) in 1988.
 Many more are badly injured.

 China condemns the protests and defends its occupation of the Tibet Autonomous Region, citing the improvements it has brought to standards of living and the recent opening of the region to foreign correspondents.

 1988 - In March the protests spread across the northeastern border of the Tibet Autonomous Region to the neighbouring Chinese province of Qinghai, where a sizeable Tibetan minority lives.
 This time the Chinese bring in the military to reestablish order.
 Two men who unfurl the banned Tibetan flag in Lhasa are shot dead on the spot.